AnnaKarutina/at_eeltoo/README.md

 After third page comes practical test grading, where admin can rate potential stundents from 0 to 10.
 All the potential student's written code is available to see and judge.
 It is possible to see html errors, if the admin settings are adjusted accordingly.
 Fifth page is about log table, which maintains all the deleted results from the results page results table.
-More effective usage, it is possible to sort information by different parameters.
+For more effective usage, it is possible to sort information by different parameters.
 However, by default it sorts information by date ASC.
 After log page comes admin settings page, where's possible to change the number of theoretical questions for client's